On the Impact of Multiple Source Code Representations on Software Engineering Tasks -- An Empirical Study: Discussion

 Though the model's inference throughput was also affected when we used multiple representations, the throughput is still acceptable.
 To get a much clearer picture, we should look at the total time taken during inference, including time taken for path extraction and model inference time.
 For method naming, the average total inference time per sample comes out to be \textit{0.027 seconds} using AST and \textit{0.043 seconds} using all three representations (59\% increase).
 Similarly, average inference times for program classification are \textit{2.07} and \textit{3.16 seconds}, respectively (52.6\% increase).
 Most of the increase in time comes from the path extraction phase.
 As mentioned, one can decrease path extraction times using better algorithms, avoiding expensive file operations, etc.

 \begin{quote}\emph{RQ5.
 What are the implications of our results? and how does each representation contribute to the model's performance?}\end{quote} Our experiments show that each semantic representation, when used with AST, only increases the model's performance but never deteriorates it.
 This observation indicates that AST does not provide a complete picture, and we might need additional representations to capture program features (semantics) effectively.
-However, some representations may be much effective than others for a given task.
+However, some representations may be much effective than others for a given task and dataset.
 Consider Table \ref{table:perfcompare}, where we compare the performance gain provided by CFG and PDG for all three tasks.
 We measure performance gain as the increase in the performance metric when CFG/PDG is included.
 We can observe that the combination AST + PDG is more effective than AST + CFG for method naming and classification tasks.
 This may be due to the higher number of paths in PDG than CFG, which leads to PDG providing more features for the model to generalize.
 Although the combination AST + CFG gives a slightly better performance for clone detection than AST + PDG, the results are close.
+This variation suggests that selecting the most suitable combination of code representations is largely task-dependent.

-Moreover, often using all three representations might not provide much significant gain compared to a smaller subset of representations.
-These observations imply that we can find \textit{\textbf{optimal combinations of code representations}} for each downstream task, where an optimal combination is the one that gives the best performance in the least possible amount of time.
-For example, AST + PDG is the optimal combination for the program classification task since it gives almost equal performance to the AST + CFG + PDG, but with higher training and inference throughputs of 461 and 2854 samples/second, compared to 317 and 2722 samples/second for AST+CFG+PDG.
-This way, we can potentially avoid substantial training times and still achieve a good performance.
+Furthermore, our results indicate that using all three representations may not always yield a significant performance boost compared to a more focused subset.
+For example, in the case of the program classification task, AST + PDG proves to be an optimal combination, delivering nearly equivalent performance to AST + CFG + PDG, but with higher training and inference throughputs of 461 and 2854 samples/second, compared to 317 and 2722 samples/second for AST+CFG+PDG.
+This suggests that customizing code representations for specific software engineering tasks has the potential to reduce processing times while maintaining good performance.
+While we have observed promising results within the context of our study, further research on a broader range of code bases and tasks is essential to validate these observations and establish generalized conclusions.